hcavarsan/kftray-k8s-tf-example/README.md

 ## Why?

-Locally, Ingress controllers are not needed or the services being exposed with NodePort/LoadBalancer, since it will be an overhead and will make the situation mismanaged.
-In this set up, what happens is everything remains inside the cluster.
-That makes the whole environment more secure and simpler to manage.
+Sometimes, Ingress controllers are not needed or the services being exposed with NodePort/LoadBalancer, since it will be an overhead and will make the situation mismanaged.
+In this set up, what happens is everything remains inside the cluster.That makes the entire environment more secure and simpler.
+All external traffic goes through kubectl port-forward tunnels on localhost via kftray.

-## Getting Started
+## Bootstrapping the stack

 Before you begin, make sure you have these installed on your computer: